 The aim of this major 60-credit module is to act as a focus for the skills and appreciation of the context of business embedded throughout the programme.
 Research skills will be taught as part of this module to enable students through reflective practice to apply those skills to either a specific research topic or an application of theory to practice in a business scenario.
-The dissertation MUST be written in the area of Finance.

-It is recognised that not all students wish to complete a management dissertation but participate in a simulation or do a work based learning project.
+It is recognised that not all students wish to complete a management dissertation but participate in a simulation.
 Whilst some, (those sponsored by organisations, for example), may be obliged to research a particular problem/area for their organisation.
-The students therefore have a choice between these three elements of this module.
-The management dissertation is a major piece of work of 14,000 words with a similar weighting being given to an individual component in the simulation or the work based learning project.
+The students therefore have a choice between these two elements of this module (UK f/t students only) .
+Overseas students will be limited to completing a Management Dissertation,

+The management dissertation is a major piece of work of 14,000 words with a similar weighting being given to an individual component in the simulation.